Sodium Nitrite Injection

 Patient Counseling Information

-Sodium Nitrite Injection is indicated for acute cyanide poisoning that is judged to be life-threatening and in this setting, patients will likely be unresponsive or may have difficulty in comprehending counseling information.
+Sodium Nitrite Injection is indicated for cyanide poisoning and in this setting, patients will likely be unresponsive or may have difficulty in comprehending counseling information.

 Hypotension and Methemoglobin Formation